-Microsoft SAM – An Audit by Another Name
+Microsoft SAM – A Software Audit by Another Name

 Very quickly after Microsoft’s Software Audit practice was disbanded and its SAM Engagement program implemented, clients began calling with questions and concerns about Microsoft’s proposal and approach.
 For example, while Microsoft officially touts its SAM Engagement service as being completely voluntary, clients are given the impression to the contrary by veiled threats that the “matter will be escalated to legal” if they begin asking too many questions.